Spring Creek Independent School District

+In 2001, the district only included elementary school, and secondary students (grades 7-12) from Spring Creek ISD's territory were allowed to attend one of three neighboring districts – Borger, Plemons-Stinnett-Phillips, or White Deer.
+Up to the time of closure, the district still gave the options for 7-12 students to attend any of those three districts, as well as the Panhandle Independent School District.

 In 2009, the school district was rated "exemplary" by the Texas Education Agency.

 History

 The first Spring Creek School building was built in 1900, one year prior to the organization of Hutchinson County, on the Harvey Ranch.
 In its first year, there were a total of seven school-aged students, six males and one female, and six under school age for a total of 13.
 In 1901, the Hutchinson County Commissioners Court divided the county into four school districts, Spring Creek being named district #4.
 The school moved to several different locations until the 1930s, when a red brick school building was constructed.
 On March 8, 1938, the school was dedicated in a ceremony attended by approximately 500 people.
 The Spring Creek Independent School District was formed in 1949.

 On September 22, 2001, Spring Creek celebrated its 100th anniversary and held an all-school reunion as well as an official historical marker dedication.

 The district changed to a four day school week in fall 2018.